phetsims/phet-info/doc/phet-software-design-patterns.md

 (11) If your class has responsibilty for one or more fields in nested options, those fields should be omitted so that they cannot be provided by the caller.
 There are 2 patterns for accomplishing this.

-The first pattern omits the fields from SelfOptions.
+The first pattern omits the fields from `SelfOptions`.
 Then, when the subcomponent is instantiated, `combineOptions` is used to add the options that are the responsibility of the class.

 ```typescript
 type SelfOptions = {